ThreatConnect Environment Server Installation Guide

 The options in the previous sections allow a user to run the ThreatConnect Environment Server in a single session.
 This approach presents a number of limitations: The platform will need to be started manually after each reboot, or a terminal window or Secure Shell (SSH) session may have to be left open.
 To address this problem, this section details the file configuration to run the ThreatConnect Environment Server as a service in Linux.

-Open a terminal window and browse to the app directory within the ThreatConnect Environment Server directory.
+Open a terminal window and browse to the App directory within the ThreatConnect Environment Server directory.
 Run the run.sh file as follows:

 su - threatconnect -c ./opt/threatconnect-envsvr/run.sh